jupyterlab/jupyter-ai/docs/source/developers/index.md

 ## Streaming output from custom slash commands

 Jupyter AI supports streaming output in the chat session.
-When submitting a chat prompt, the response is streamed so that the time to first token seen is minimal, leading to a pleasing user experience.
-Streaming the response is also visually pleasing.
-Support for streaming responses in chat is provided by the base chat handler in `base.py` through the `BaseChatHandler` class with functions `_start_stream`, `_send_stream_chunk`, and `stream_reply`.
+When a response is streamed to the user, the user can watch the response being constructed in real-time, which offers a visually pleasing user experience.
+Custom slash commands can stream responses in chat by invoking the `stream_reply()` method, provided by the `BaseChatHandler` class that custom slash commands inherit from.
+Custom slash commands should always use `self.stream_reply()` to stream responses, as it provides support for stopping the response stream from the UI.

 The streaming functionality uses LangChain's Expression Language (LCEL).
 LCEL is a declarative way to compose [Runnables](https://python.langchain.com/api_reference/core/runnables/langchain_core.runnables.base.Runnable.html) into chains.
 Any chain constructed this way will automatically have sync, async, batch, and streaming support.
 The main composition primitives are RunnableSequence and RunnableParallel.